centroid-csu/open-data-day-2018/README.md

 As you can see, the JavaScript code can change the content of the HTML.

 ![Using JavaScript to select and change an HTML element](graphics/pen-js.gif)
-**Figure XX.** Using JavaScript to select and change an HTML element.
+**Figure 10.** Using JavaScript to select and change an HTML element.

 JavaScript is also able to change the form or styles of the HTML elements.
 Try writing or pasting the following JS code to change the color of the "map" element (values can be common color names or hexadecimal values):